louthy/language-ext/LanguageExt.Core/Traits/Domain/Types/README.md

 - calculated totals
 - normalized values
 - projections
+-
 ### DomainSet

-Represents sets of valid values defined by the domain.
+Represents open sets of valid values with identity defined by the domain.

-Used when the domain defines a closed or constrained set.
+Used when the domain defines a set with unique, generated values.

 Conceptual examples:
+- A product SKU
+- A book Slug

+### Maintainer

+Represents closed sets of valid values with identity defined by the domain.

+Used when the domain defines a set of related unique values.
+It works like a discrimnated union, but on a value level.

+Conceptual examples:
-- states
+- possible states
 - categories
-- allowed options
+- valid options

 ### Algebraic spaces